dangarciacarrillo/i-d-eap-edhoc/draft-ingles-eap-edhoc.md

 ### Fragmentation

 EAP-EDHOC fragmentation support is provided through the addition of a flags octet within the EAP-Response and EAP-Request packets, as well as a (conditional) EAP-EDHOC Message Length field of four octets.
- To do so, the EAP request and response messages of EAP-EDHOC have a set of information fields that allow for the specification of the fragmentation process (See section {{detailed-description}} for the detailed description).
+ To do so, the EAP request and response messages of EAP-EDHOC have a set of information fields that allow for the specification of the fragmentation process (See  {{detailed-description}} for the detailed description).
 Of these fields, we will highlight the one that contains the flag octet, which is used to steer the fragmentation process.
 If the L bit is set, we are specifying that the next message will be fragmented and that in such a message we can also find the length of the message.

 Implementations MUST NOT set the L bit in unfragmented messages, but they MUST accept unfragmented messages with and without the L bit set.